-Supplement for persons under 18 - If you qualify for the disability amount and were under 18 years of age at the end of the year, you can claim up to an additional \$4,733.
-This supplement may be reduced if, in 2017:
+Supplement for persons under 18 - If you qualify for the disability amount and were under 18 years of age at the end of the year, you can claim up to an additional \$4,804.
+This supplement may be reduced if, in 2018, one of the following situations applies:

-- someone claimed child care expenses for you on line 214 of their tax return or attendant care expenses for you on line 330 or 331 of Schedule 1; or - you claimed attendant care expenses on line 215 of your tax return or on line 330 of Schedule 1.
+- Someone claimed child care expenses for you on line 214 of their tax return or attendant care expenses for you on line 330 or 331 of Schedule 1. - You claimed attendant care expenses on line 215 of your tax return or on line 330 of Schedule 1.